 7. Improve customer centricity

-1. Analyse you current culture of the workplace
+1. Analyse your current workplace culture

 2. Set clear employee-centric policies

 The best way to ensure your cultural values and beliefs are understood by your workforce is to set and share the employee-centric policies you want to see within the company.
 Therefore, everybody knows what to expect, how to behave and to work within the company’s boundaries.
 It also helps develop an employee-centric mindset.
 A few examples of those guidelines are allowing flexible work, encouraging creativity or providing people with the right tools.